JoanCindy/snowflake-etl-pipeline/README.md

 Notes

 The project currently writes processed output as Excel (see scripts/transform.py).
 Update output_path_trans in scripts/.env if you prefer CSV.
-There are two extract modules (scripts/extract.py and scripts/Extract.py).
-Use the lowercase scripts/extract.py imported by scripts/main.py.
 The Snowflake table targeted by the loader is BOOK_FINAL (see scripts/load.py).
 Ensure the table schema matches the columns: title, price, link, in_stock, rating_number.
 Data cleaning logic is in transform.transform_data (price parsing, availability -> boolean, rating mapping)